Air and space communications squadron Airman achieves powerlifting world records

+An Airman assigned to the Combined Force Space Component Command’s 614th Air and Space Communications Squadron (ACOMS) broke not one, but two world records during a recent powerlifting competition.

 Tech.
 Sgt.
-Chad Penson (front), 614th ACOMS cyber response lead, is surprised with a powerlifting-themed cake and refreshments, arranged by his fellow squadron members, on May 3, 2021, at Vandenberg Air Force Base, Calif.
-Penson participated in the 2021 Kern U.S. Open from April 24-25, 2021, and not only set personal records in squats, bench press and deadlift, but also achieved world records in both squats and combined weights of all three lifts.
-(U.S. Space Force photo by Staff Sgt.
-Sachel Barber)
+Chad Penson, 614th ACOMS cyber response lead, participated in the 2021 Kern U.S. Open from April 24-25, 2021, and not only set personal records in squats, bench press and deadlift, but also achieved world records in both squats and combined weights of all three lifts.
+This combined weight of 2,199 pounds was an impressive 11 times his body weight.

+“We are very excited for Tech.
+Sgt.
+Penson and his well-deserved success,” said Lt.
+Col. Jontae McGrew, 614th ACOMS commander.
+“This is a significant milestone in his personal goals that embodies perseverance, showing us that just because it’s difficult, doesn’t make it impossible.”

+Penson did not necessarily set out to break all his personal records and achieve two world records in this one event, however.

 |Date Taken: